bngoy/linux-kernel-builder/README.md

 icon, select Preferences, File Sharing, and /Volumes should be in the list.

 ## Host/Target Sharing
-A `make run_share` target exists to share a directory between the host and the target Linux using NFS.
+A `make start_share` target exists to share a directory between the host and the target Linux using NFS.
 It starts a [docker container](https://hub.docker.com/r/itsthenetwork/nfs-server-alpine) on host side that serve an NFS server.
 If your target Linux is compiled with NFS modules then you will be able to mount the NFS share using: